Phoenix

 Your Wrongful Death Attorney in Phoenix, AZ

 At Cullan & Cullan, we practice on the notion that no one should have to pay the price for someone else’s negligence.
 We dedicate our careers to helping families in Phoenix and across Arizona recover damages from wrongful death and personal injury claims.
-While nothing can erase the emotional distress and grief of losing a loved one, a wrongful death settlement can provide your loved ones with the economic security you need to try to get your life back on track.

 When we get calls from families who have lost a loved one due to a senseless tragedy they are in pain.
 One of the primary reasons they call us is that they want to do what they can to prevent a senseless tragedy from happening to another family.
 That is our law firm’s goal as well.